iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 ## Conclusion

-By selecting the optimal status query method, and optimizing the queries themselves by reducing the amount of files to query, we were able to significantly improve performance for data sync operations in DVC 1.0.
+By utilizing a storage structure that allows for optimized status queries, DVC makes data synchronization incredibly fast.
+Coupled with the ability to quickly identify which files remain unchanged between sync operations, DVC 1.0 is a powerful data management tool.

 Whether you are upgrading from a prior DVC release, or trying DVC for the first time, we hope that all of our users are able to benefit from these new optimizations.
 DVC performance is an important issue, and our team is looking forward to working on further
 [performance optimizations](https://github.com/iterative/dvc/labels/performance)
 in the future - across all areas in DVC, not just remotes.